alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

     - Provide a global administrator details for the Azure Active Directory you are connected to
     - You should have created `admin@<custom domain>` during the `Add additional administrators` step
     - Click "Next"
+  - If you receive an Internet Explorer pop-up dialog "Content within this application coming from the website below is being blocked by Internet Explorer Advanced Security Configuration: https://login.microsoft.com"
+    - Click "Add"
+    - Click "Add"
+    - Click "Close"
+    - Repeat for the same dialog with "https://aadcdn.msftauth.net"
+  - If you receive an error box "We can't sign you in,.
+Javascript is required to sign you in.
+Do you want to continue running scripts on this page"
+    - Click "Yes"
+    - Close the dialog by clicking "X"
+    - Back on the `Connect to Azure AD` screen, click "Next"
+    - Enter the global administrator password if prompted
+    - Approve the login with MFA if required
+    - If you see a Windows Security Warning, check "Don't show this message again and click "Yes".
   - On the `Connect your directories` screen:
     - Ensure that correct forest (your custom domain name; e.g `turingsafehaven.ac.uk`) is selected and click "Add Directory"
     - On the `AD forest account` pop-up: